 But, let me also be very clear…the FIRST and foremost thing you need to do, is get the medical attention you need.
 I try to remind you to do things to make your case EASIER, if you can’t do anything that I tell you to do you will not ruin your case.
 YOU are the most important thing.
 So take care of yourself before you do anything I suggest.

 DISCLAIMER: Nothing in this blog is meant to be comprehensive advice or a truck accident attorney analysis about any type of personal injury case.
-For a true analysis of your case, please contact a truck accident attorney at the Low Law Firm.
-As always, I can be reached at (325) 864-2296.
+For a true analysis of your case, please contact an injury attorney at the Low Law Firm.